How To Throw a Low Brow, Low Carb, Texas-style Labor Day Party On a Budget

 Not everyone has a barbeque pit or a smoker, or even a grill.
 Still, I want you to be able to enjoy a semblance of Labor Day, Texas-style.
 I’m going to share my tried and true low and slow un-barbeque pork shoulder recipe and the low carb quick barbeque sauce that sets my family’s lips to smacking.
 You can set the pork butt or fresh picnic cooking overnight, low and slow.
 It will be done before the guests arrive and you won’t have to worry about tending the fire while tending to the serious business of partyin’ with your family and friends.

 Make up a batch of Fluffy Chix Cook quick barbeque sauce and have it ready, too!
-Although it’s semi-homemade, your couponing will help defray cost and will be a time-saving blessing as you prepare for the party.
-It’s so simple my oldest sock monkey, Buddy, could make it!
+Although it’s semi-homemade, your couponing will help defray the cost and will be a time-saving blessing as you prepare for the party.
+It’s so simple my oldest sock monkey, Buddy could make it!
 He just learned to use measuring spoons.

 How To Get the Neighbors to Help Out Without Noticing!